Chidi Nwaogu: Awards and recognition

 In 2020, Chidi received the Migration Entrepreneurship Prize by the Swiss Federal Department of Foreign Affairs.
 Other awards include the African Entrepreneurship Award by Bank of Africa, Roddenberry Foundation Catalyst Award, the International Telecommunication Union Award for Global Innovation, and the HundrED Global Collection Award for Leading Education Innovation.

 In 2025, Chidi was recognized by Legit.ng as one of the "Young Nigerian Investors That Will Shape 2025", and in 2022, as one of the "8 most outstanding business personalities in Nigeria".
-Also, in 2019, he was recognised by Tekedia as one of the "most sought-after young Nigerian entrepreneurs in 2019".
+In 2024, The New Africa Magazine listed Chidi as one of the "100 Young and Exceptional Africans".
+Also, in 2019, he was recognised by Tekedia as one of the "most sought-after young Nigerian entrepreneurs" and in the same year, won the first prize in the 'Entrepreneurship' category at the Africa 35.35 Awards.

+In 2025, Chidi was recognized by Vanguard as one of the "innovators shaping Africa’s digital future", and in 2026, he was shortlisted by the Royal Academy of Engineering as one of the "16 innovators for the 2026 Africa Prize For Engineering Innovation".

+Other recognitions include YNaija's New Establishment, Empire Magazine Africa's Top 5 African Tech Founders Under 40, and Impact 100 Nigeria.
+Chidi has been selected for fellowship programs like Acumen Fellowship, University of Virginia's Contemplative Sciences Center's Dalai Lama Fellowship, Mastercard Foundation Edtech Fellowship, French-African Foundation Young Leaders, and Westerwelle Foundation Young Leaders.